What Is Logo Churn?

 What is the difference between logo churn and revenue churn?

 Logo churn counts the percentage of customer accounts lost.
 Revenue churn measures the percentage of recurring revenue lost.
 A company can have high logo churn but low revenue churn if the lost accounts were small.
+This is a common area of focus for customer success teams working to improve their approach to Logo Churn.

 What is a good logo churn rate?

 For enterprise SaaS, annual logo churn below 10% is strong.
 Mid-market companies typically see 10-15%.
 SMB products with self-serve onboarding often see 20-30% annual logo churn.
+This is a common area of focus for customer success teams working to improve their approach to Logo Churn.

 Why track logo churn separately from revenue churn?

 Logo churn reveals retention breadth.
 A company losing 30% of its logos annually has a systemic problem even if revenue churn is low.
 Every lost logo also reduces your reference base and market presence.
+This is a common area of focus for customer success teams working to improve their approach to Logo Churn.